 The Director’s Intern will be one of two interns responsible for organizing day-long briefings for interns in the greater Chicago-area.
 S/he is also assigned one or more long-term projects; past examples include –

-- Researching news coverage of MacArthur Fellows and other MacArthur grantees;
+- Researching geographic and field-specific news coverage of MacArthur Fellows;

 - Researching annual reports of other foundations and nonprofits; and

-- Examining how other foundations and nonprofits use social media.
+- Examining how other foundations and nonprofits strategically use social media.

 The internship is designed to be a substantive learning experience, so the intern will join Communications team meetings and staff events and attend in-house briefings by grantees, staff, and other practitioners.